 What is a servo motor?

-A Servo motor (or servo) is a rotary actuator that allows for precise control of angular position, velocity and acceleration.
+A Servo motor (or servo) is a rotary actuator that allows for precise control of angular position, velocity, and acceleration.
 Servos are found in many places: from toys to home electronics to cars and airplanes.
 If you have a radio-controlled model car, airplane, or helicopter, you are using at least a few servos.
 Servos also appear behind the scenes in devices we use every day.
 Electronic devices such as DVD and Blu-ray DiscTM players use servos to extend or retract the disc trays.

-Servo vs PWM
+Hobby PWM Servo vs PWM

 PWM stands for Pulse Width Modulation.
 PWM is the process of turning ON and OFF digital voltage quickly to simulate a range of voltage.
 For example...
-If the digital output pin of a micro is 3.3v, and the PWM is set for a 50% duty cycle, the output voltage would be approx 1.65v.
+If the digital output pin of micro is 3.3v, and the PWM is set for a 50% duty cycle, the output voltage would be approx 1.65v.
 This is because the microcontroller is turning ON and OFF the digital 3.3v pin real quick, which is producing a simulated lower voltage.
 You can use PWM to vary the brightness of an LED, for example.

-A servo uses PWM as well.
+A hobby servo uses PWM as well.
 The "frame" of a servo PWM signal is 20ms.
 Many controllers, such as Arduino libraries do not maintain the 20ms specification defined for servos.
 Because of this, challenges have been introduced to servo manufacturers when decoding incoming PWM signals.
-This has caused the need for servos to be "Smarter" by adapting to the unusual PWM transmitted by poorly written libraries which do not adhere to the servo PWM Standard.
+This has caused the need for servos to be "Smarter" by adapting to the unusual PWM transmitted by poorly written libraries that do not adhere to the servo PWM Standard.
 The EZ-B does adhere to servo PWM standards.

 How does a servo motor work?

 The simplicity of a servo is among the features that make them so reliable.
 The heart of a servo is a small direct current (DC) motor, similar to what you might find in an inexpensive toy.
-These motors run on electricity from a battery and spin at high RPM (rotations per minute) but put out very low torque (a twisting force used to do work— you apply torque when you open a jar).
+These motors run on electricity from a battery and spin at high RPM (rotations per minute) but put out very low torque (a twisting force used to do work — you apply torque when you open a jar).
 An arrangement of gears takes the high speed of the motor and slows it down while at the same time increasing the torque.
 (Basic law of physics: work = force x distance.)
 A tiny electric motor does not have much torque, but it can spin really fast (small force, big distance).
 The gear design inside the servo case converts the output to a much slower rotation speed but with more torque (big force, little distance).
 The amount of actual work is the same, just more useful.
 Gears in an inexpensive servo motor are generally made of plastic to keep it lighter and less costly.
 On a servo designed to provide more torque for heavier work, the gears are made of metal (such as with Synthiam Servos) and are harder to damage.